kopflast/python3_examples/README.md

 ## mmClone
 The first programme is a number guessing game.
 Inspired by 'Mastermind', the player has to guess a 5-digit number code.
 After each attempt, the player receives hints to help him guess.
 Developed with Python 3.9, it runs in the console.

+## textgen
+Inspired by the Markov text composer, I developed a Lorem Ipsum generator with charm.
+The texts I used I got from Project Gutenberg.
+The GUI version works according to my ideas.